ationghc/vault-agent-injector/session-2.md

   | * invalid role name "test-app"
    backoff=4m25.27s
 ```

 **Step 10.**

-**Check K8s auth config and auth role:**
+Check K8s auth config and auth role:

-`kubectl exec vault-0 -- vault read auth/kubernetes/config`
+`kubectl exec vault-0 -- vault read auth/kubernetes/config` (maybe we don't need this step since all we need to do is see what role exist in Vault)
 `kubectl exec vault-0 -- vault list auth/kubernetes/role`

+**Step 11**

-Update deployment to use role `test-role` that exists in Vault.
+Update deployment to use the role that exists in Vault for the k8s auth method.

-Go to `nginx-deployment-annotated.yaml` and update annotation for `vault.hashicorp.com/role` to use the `test-role` role in Vault
+Edit the `nginx-deployment-annotated.yaml` file and update the annotation for `vault.hashicorp.com/role` to use the `test-role` role.

+**Step 12**

+Redeploy ngnix deployment after updating annotations in yaml

-Run `kubectl replace -f nginx-deployment-annotated.yaml` to redeploy ngnix deployment using updated role
+`kubectl replace -f nginx-deployment-annotated.yaml`

+**Step 13**

 Check logs from the init container

 `kubectl logs -f nginx-deployment-74887f67b9-pml5r vault-agent-init`

 ```